-- After MIT receives notice that a student is alleged to have engaged in sexual misconduct, intimate partner violence, or stalking, and after determining that the complainant wishes to pursue a complaint and/or that the initial allegations are sufficiently serious, the Title IX Office or the COD will direct a trained, professional, impartial investigator who has no conflicts of interest (“investigator”) to conduct an inquiry.
+- After MIT receives notice that a student is alleged to have engaged in sexual misconduct, intimate partner violence, or stalking, and after determining that the complainant wishes to pursue a complaint and/or that the initial allegations are sufficiently serious, the Institute Discrimination Harassment Response Office or the COD will direct a trained, professional, impartial investigator who has no conflicts of interest (“investigator”) to conduct an inquiry.
 The inquiry consists of information gathering to determine as a preliminary matter whether an allegation warrants further, formal review.
 The inquiry shall, at minimum, include meeting with the complainant or reviewing material information and providing an opportunity for the respondent to meet with the investigator.

 - At the conclusion of the inquiry, the investigator makes a recommendation about the initial status of the complaint.

 - If the investigator believes that the conduct alleged would constitute a violation of MIT policy if it were true, the investigator conducts a full investigation.

 - If the investigator believes that the conduct alleged would not constitute a violation of MIT policy even if all allegations in the complaint were assumed to be true for the sake of this analysis, the investigator presents a written summary of the case to the Chair and recommends dismissal.

 - If the Chair accepts the investigator’s assessment that even if all of the allegations were true, there is no policy violation, the Chair dismisses the case.
 There is no further investigation.
 The Chair’s decision to dismiss a case is final; there is no appeal.